The harvest is plentiful, but the laborers are few. Therefore pray earnestly to the Lord...

 • 1973: George and Leela wed.
 Both feel called by God to share the Gospel in North India.

-• George receives training and preparation for ministry at North Central Bible College (Minneapolis) and Fuller Theological Seminary (Pasadena).
+• George receives training and preparation for ministry at North Central Bible College (Minneapolis, MN), Fuller Theological Seminary (Pasadena, CA), and Gordon-Conwell Theological Seminary, S. Hamilton, MA.

 • George serves with World Vision for nearly ten years.